loomio/loomio-docs/user_manual/src/groups/membership/index.md

 > “Welcome to the group @Jane :) It's great to have you here!
 Would you saying a little bit about your work in this space?”

-## Managing invitations

-To manage invitations, open the filter/ drop down from the Members tab of your Group page and select **Invitations**; click on the three dot menu to the right of the member invitation.

-<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/BH0x494sZlU?rel=0" frameborder="0" allowfullscreen></iframe>

-You can also make people administrators or set their title (eg, "IT Support") within the group before they accept their invitation.

-### Re-send invitations

-Follow up on people who don't make it into the group and give them a nudge.
-If someone has lost or forgotten about their invitation email, you can re-send it from the dropdown menu beside their name on the Members page.

-Click on the three dots (**⋮**) next to the person you want to resend the invitation to, and then choose **Resend invitation**.

 ![](resend-invitation.png)